Court of Appeal (Ireland): Cases

 On 28 October 2014, the Supreme Court transferred 258 cases to the Court of Appeal.
 It later transferred more, to a total of about 1,650 cases.

-On 10 March 2015, the Court of Appeal upheld a May 2014 High Court ruling that section 2(2) of the Misuse of Drugs Act 1977 was unconstitutional, thus annulling statutory instruments made under section 2(2) which criminalised various designer drugs.
-Although the government may seek to appeal this to the Supreme Court, it had also made contingency plans for emergency legislation after the High Court ruling, and an Act was rushed through the Oireachtas on 10–11 March 2015.
+On 10 March 2015, the Court of Appeal overturned a May 2014 High Court ruling that section 2(2) of the Misuse of Drugs Act 1977 was unconstitutional, thus annulling statutory instruments made under section 2(2) which criminalised various designer drugs.
+The government had made contingency plans for emergency legislation after the High Court ruling, and an Act was rushed through the Oireachtas on 10–11 March 2015.
 International media reported on the one-day decriminalisation of MDMA and methamphetamine.
+The ruling was overturned again by the Irish Supreme Court in the following year in Bederev v Ireland.

 In September 2016, a paper in The Irish Law Times claimed "the Court of Appeal never had a prayer of solving the problem that was put to the people in this referendum, which was solving the backlog", with 1,814 cases pending at the end of 2015 compared to 2,001 cases at the start.
 A spokesperson for the court said it would process cases faster when it "finds its rhythm".
-In October 2017, the court's President said it was "coming to the point of being overwhelmed" by its backlog of cases, with about 600 added annually compared to about 320 dealt with.
+In October 2017, the court's president said it was "coming to the point of being overwhelmed" by its backlog of cases, with about 600 added annually compared to about 320 dealt with.
 The Supreme Court offered to take back some of the 650 cases still outstanding from those it had transferred in 2014.

-In 2014, before the introduction of the Court of Appeal, the waiting time for appeals from the High Court was 5 to 7 years; in 2018, it averaged one year for appeals to the Supreme Court and 2 years to the Court of Appeal.
+In 2014, before the introduction of the Court of Appeal, the waiting time for appeals from the High Court was five to seven years.
+In 2018, it averaged one year for appeals to the Supreme Court and two years to the Court of Appeal.

 Composition

-The Court of Appeal consists of its president, up to 15 ordinary judges, and two ex officio members: the Chief Justice (head of the Supreme Court) and the President of the High Court.
+The Court of Appeal consists of its president, up to 18 ordinary judges, and two ex officio members: the Chief Justice (head of the Supreme Court) and the President of the High Court.
 The President of the Court of Appeal is ex officio an additional judge of both the Supreme Court and the High Court.
 The Courts Act 2019 increased the number of ordinary judges from 9 to 15.